 This report is designed to provide an overview of the Agency's finances for those with an interest in this area.
-Questions concerning any of the information found in this report or requests for additional information should be directed to the Director of Fiscal Operations, South Central Human Resource Agency, P.O.
+Questions concerning any of the information found in this report or requests for additional information should be directed to the Finance Director, South Central Human Resource Agency, P.O.
 Box 638, Fayetteville, TN 37334.

-Statement of Net Position June 30, 2016
+SOUTH CENTRAL HUMAN RESOURCE AGENCY Statement of Net Position June 30, 2017